-In June, Chase announced the elimination of Price Protection and Return Protection on the Chase Sapphire Preferred, Chase Sapphire Reserve, and Chase Ink Business Preferred effective August 28.
+Chase announced the elimination of Price Protection and Return Protection on the Chase Sapphire Preferred, Chase Sapphire Reserve and Chase Ink Business Preferred.
 This benefit is not widely used, but it can be possibly more valuable than a sign-up bonus.

 The Chase Sapphire Reserve benefits were downgraded as well.
 Priority Pass lounge access was limited to two guests.
 Additionally, cardholders stopped earning points when redeeming their $300 travel credits.

-Authorized user bonuses come and go, but this current bonus is worth mentioning:
+Authorized user bonuses come and go, but this bonus is worth mentioning: